 The first of these materials is known as a rubber dam.
 A rubber dam is simply a thin piece of rubber that goes over your mouth and around the teeth where the dentist will be working.

-Some patients enjoy having the rubber dam on because it provides a barrier between the dental procedure and the person.
+Some patients like having the rubber dam on because it provides a barrier between the dental procedure and the person.
 When working with children, we call the rubber dam a tooth raincoat because it helps keep the mouth nice and dry while the tooth gets wet.

 Another tool your dentist might offer you is a bite block, which is a soft rubber triangle that can be inserted between your upper and lower teeth to prop your jaw open.
 During longer dental procedures, it may be difficult to continuously use your jaw muscles to hold open your mouth.
 A bite block props your mouth open, which keeps you from having to use your jaw muscles to keep your mouth open, thus relaxing them.
 A bite block can also keep you from closing your mouth during the procedure, which allows your dentist to work efficiently and get your filling finished as quickly as possible.
 If you prefer not to use a bite block, let your dentist know.

 Depending on where your filling is and on which material is used, your dentist may not elect to use a rubber dam or a bite block.
 For tooth-coloured fillings, it is especially important to keep the area dry so that the composite resin can properly bond to the tooth.
 This can be achieved in several ways: using a rubber dam, cheek retractors, placing cotton rolls, and using other disposable moisture absorbers.
 Be sure to ask your dentist questions so you are aware of what will go in your mouth.
 Some ways of controlling moisture are more gag-inducing than others!